Greek lyric: Background

 Greek lyric poems celebrate athletic victories (epinikia), commemorate the dead, exhort soldiers to valor, and offer religious devotion in the forms of hymns, paeans, and dithyrambs.
 Partheneia, "maiden-songs," were sung by choruses of maidens at festivals.
 Love poems praise the beloved, express unfulfilled desire, proffer seductions, or blame the former lover for a breakup.
 In this last mood, love poetry might blur into invective, a poetic attack aimed at insulting or shaming a personal enemy, an art at which Archilochus, the earliest known Greek lyric poet, excelled.
 The themes of Greek lyric include "politics, war, sports, drinking, money, youth, old age, death, the heroic past, the gods," and hetero- and homosexual love.

-In the 3rd century BC, the encyclopedic movement at Alexandria produced a canon of the nine melic poets: Alcaeus, Alcman, Anacreon, Bacchylides, Ibycus, Pindar, Sappho, Simonides, and Stesichorus.
+In the 3rd century BC, the encyclopedic movement at Alexandria anthologized a canon of the nine melic poets: Alcaeus, Alcman, Anacreon, Bacchylides, Ibycus, Pindar, Sappho, Simonides, and Stesichorus.
 Only a small sampling of lyric poetry from Archaic Greece, the period when it first flourished, survives.
 For example, the poems of Sappho are said to have filled nine papyrus rolls in the Library of Alexandria, with the first book alone containing more than 1,300 lines of verse.
-Today, only one of Sappho's poems exists intact, with fragments from other sources that would scarcely fill a chapbook.
+In modern times, only one of Sappho's poems exists intact, with fragments from other sources that would scarcely fill a chapbook.